Home / Coffee knowledge / DF83 V Single Dosing Grinder Tested

 DF83 V Single Dosing Mühle im Test

-The DF83 V is a single-dosing grinder with 83mm burrs that is poised to compete with many commercial grinders in terms of speed and performance.
-However, there's an initial hurdle right at purchase: choosing the right model.
-The DF83 V2 sounds very similar in name but is a different grinder.
-In the DF83 V, the "V" stands for variable speed, whereas the DF83 V2 is merely a version number of the DF83 without variable speed.
+The DF83 V is a single-dosing grinder with 83 mm burrs that is gearing up to challenge many commercial grinders in terms of speed and performance.
+However, there is an initial hurdle right when buying it: getting the right model.
+The DF83 and DF83 V2 sound very similar in name, but they are different grinders.
+With the DF83 V, the "V" stands for variable speed, while the DF83 V2 is simply a version number for the DF83 without variable speed.

 So far, so confusing!
 This review covers the DF83 V with variable speed.
 You can find the review of the DF83 V2 here.

-We compared 10 single-dosing grinders in the price range of 500 to 1000 Euros.
-Read more about it in our article on the topic.
+We compared 10 single dosing grinders in the price range of 500 to 1000 euros.
+Find out more in our article on the topic.

 Lots of Power!

-Our test showed very high grinding speeds.
-18 grams of coffee are ground in single-dosing mode in 6.5 seconds.
-With a full bean hopper, the grinder manages an astonishing 66 grams of coffee in just 10 seconds at espresso grind size – that's really fast.
+In our test, this results in very high grinding speeds.
+The 18 grams of coffee put into the grinder are ground in 6.5 seconds in single-dosing mode.
+With a full hopper, the grinder manages an astonishing 66 grams of coffee in just 10 seconds at an espresso grind setting – that is really fast.

-However, this speed comes with high noise levels.
-During the short grinding process, we measured 91.6 decibels.
-The temperature of the grounds also slightly increases: After five shots, we measured an average of 34.5 °C. This is still unproblematic for taste, but nevertheless noticeable.
+However, this speed comes with a high noise level.
+During the short grinding process, we measure 91.6 decibels.
+The temperature of the ground coffee also rises slightly: after five shots, we measure an average of 34.5 °C. This is not problematic for the taste yet, but it is noticeable.

 • Size: 32 x 13.5 x 39.5 cm (L x W x H)